idiomatic-go/motif/README.md

 }
 ~~~

-Testing Http calls is implemented through a new design pattern: a context.Context interface that contains an http.Client.Do() proxy.
+Testing Http calls is implemented through a proxy design pattern: a context.Context interface that contains an http.Client.Do() call.

 ~~~
 // Exchange - interface for Http request/response interaction
 type Exchange interface {